 Earning approximately $81K per year on average, Public Relations Specialists receive the most money, followed by Business Operations Analysts (around $78K), Business Systems Analysts ($65K), and Credit Union Branch Managers (about $60K).
 Among the lower-paid positions at Navy Federal Credit Union are Member Service Representatives — the median salary for this role approaches $37K.

 Years of Experience

 Those who have five to nine years of work experience see average salaries of $59K annually.
 For those with one to four years of experience, median paychecks reach $47K per year.
-When we consider tenure, a substantial portion of employees (33 percent) have been working for 10-19 years and make $70K annually.
+When we consider tenure, a substantial portion of employees (34 percent) have been working for 10-19 years and make $68K annually on average.

 Certifications and Degrees

 Uniform Combined State Law Holders are compensated at a much higher rate than non-authorized workers, bringing in close to $203K per year.
 It pays to have a Bachelor of Business Administration (BBA) at Navy Federal Credit Union — these employees make the most at about $93K annually.

 The highest-paying skill in this position seems to be Microsoft Excel; individuals who report it as part of the repertoire have a median income of $86K per year.
 One of the more prevalent skills at Navy Federal Credit Union is Customer Service, with between a fifth and a fourth considering it a key competency.
 Other skills in demand are Banking, Consumer Loans, and Sales.

 The company is somewhat lacking in the benefits department, and only half of survey participants report compensation for sick days and vacation time.
 It's easy to build up retirement reserves here with programs such as a 401(k) plan and a company pension plan.
 Perks cover health insurance for a large number of respondents and dental coverage for most respondents.
 A few more workplace perks are tuition reimbursement, gym membership, and life insurance.